 Payam Mohseni, PhD

-Lecturer on Government, Harvard University and Iran Project Director, Belfer Center for Science and International Affairs, Harvard Kennedy School
+Lecturer on Government, Harvard University and Lecturer on Islamic Studies, Harvard Divinity School

 Payam Mohseni is the director of the Iran Project and fellow for Iran studies at the Harvard Kennedy School's Belfer Center for Science and International Affairs.
 He is also a lecturer in the department of government at Harvard University, where he teaches Iranian and Middle East politics and is a multiple recipient of the Harvard Excellence in Teaching award.
 Mohseni serves as a scholar and member of Harvard's Iran Working Group, which he co-chairs with Professor Graham Allison, and manages the Belfer Center's Special Initiative Iran Matters, a premier outlet for policy analysis on all aspects of contemporary Iranian affairs.
 Mohseni is also a term member of the Council on Foreign Relations (CFR) in New York.
 Mohseni's research focuses on Iranian foreign and domestic policymaking, ideology, and sectarian conflict in the Middle East, and the politics of authoritarianism and hybrid regimes.
 Mohseni is fluent in Persian and travels frequently to Iran.
 His analysis has been featured in The New York Times, Foreign Affairs, Washington Post, The National Interest, Bulletin of the Atomic Scientists, Bloomberg, US News and World Report, and MSNBC, among others, including prominent international and Iranian media outlets.
 Previously, Mohseni co-chaired Harvard's Minda de Gunzburg Center for European Studies Study Group on the Eastern Mediterranean and Europe from 2014 to 2016.
 Prior to that, he was a postdoctoral research fellow with the Belfer Center's International Security Program, a junior research fellow at the Crown Center for Middle East Studies at Brandeis University, and a member of the Iran Study Group at the United States Institute of Peace (USIP) in Washington, DC.
 He holds a PhD in government from Georgetown University, an MA in conflict, security, and development from the department of war studies at King's College London, and a BA in development studies from the University of California, Berkeley.